[Aomori Prefecture] 8 famous waters in Aomori Prefecture! A treasure trove of refreshing spring water nurtured by the blue forest!

 • Facility name: Towada Reisen

-• Location: Namioka Oaza Yoshinoda Kekoshizawa, Aomori City, Aomori Prefecture
+• Location: Namioka, Yoshinoda, Kagoezawa, Aomori City, Aomori Prefecture

 • Phone number: 0172-62-2511 (Aomori City Namioka Chamber of Commerce and Industry)

-• URL: Aomori Spring Water Survey Official Site
+• URL: Aomori Spring Water Survey Official Website

 GOOGLE MAP

-This spring water, which is managed by the Towada Lake Hometown Revitalization Corporation, has a reputation as a delicious spring water with a sweet taste, and is sold by the corporation as mineral water called ``Oirase Genryu Water''.
+This spring water, managed by the Lake Towada Hometown Revitalization Corporation, is known for its delicious sweet taste, and is sold by the corporation as mineral water called "Oirase Source Water."

-There is a water source nearby and anyone can draw spring water, but since it is the raw material source for the public corporation's mineral water, be careful not to pollute it.
+There is a water source nearby and anyone can draw spring water, but since it is the source of the water used to make the public mineral water, please be careful not to pollute it

 INFORMATION